ash-kamrip/tracer/README.md

 # Tracer
 Simple tool to debug code.
-It logs out the content to stdout whereever needed inside your code.
+It logs out the content to stdout whereever needed, inside your code.